Find out what your child will be learning this term in Reception.

 Children will learn to:

 The children will continue to use ICT to support their literacy and numeracy skills as well as creative work.
 Children have enjoyed learning from websites such as BusyThings, topmarks, phonicsplay and cbbc.
+We will focus on keyboard skills this half term, and children will be encouraged to type their name.

 Creating with Materials and Being Imaginative and Expressive